silexphp/Silex/doc/extensions/doctrine.rst

   * **path**: Only relevant for ``pdo_sqlite``, specifies the path to the SQLite database.

+  * **default**: (optional) When using multiple databases, allows you to set the default connection to one other than the first connection

   These and additional options are described in detail in the `Doctrine DBAL configuration documentation <http://www.doctrine-project.org/docs/dbal/2.0/en/reference/configuration.html>`_.